ashah18/BillClearAI/README.md

 - Stripe SDK for subscriptions, SendGrid for transactional email

 ### Architecture
 A two-service monorepo.
 The React frontend talks to the Django backend exclusively over a JSON REST API.
 Authentication uses JWT (access token in memory, refresh token in an httpOnly cookie).
+The root route (`/`) is a public landing page; the authenticated app lives at `/dashboard`, with logged-in users redirected there automatically.

 ```
 BillClearAI/